1. Al Lopez Park

 Located at 600 N Ashley Drive, behind the new Tampa Museum of Art.
 There is a fenced dog park within this park where dogs can run off-leash.
 Offers toys, doggie water fountain, but no doggie waste bags, so take your own.
 There is no separate section for large/small dogs.
 The park is closed between 10 and 11 a.m.
 Tuesday and Thursday for maintenance, so adjust your schedule accordingly.

 Located at 1002 N Franklin Street.
-WebMistress Note of Nov.
-2017: This park used to offer a small, shady area in downtown Tampa for people and their leashed dogs to get some exercise.
+WebMistress Note: This park used to offer a small, shady area in downtown Tampa for people and their leashed dogs to get some exercise.
 From everything we've heard and read recently, this is not the best park for dog play at this time.
 There is talk of the City refurbishing the green space, so if you live in this area, please keep us apprised of any changes.